 How to Become an Insurance Adjuster in Hawaii

-Preparation for this exam is not something to take lightly, as the average pass rate of insurance exams nationwide is around 55% for first-time test-takers, and even less for any following attempts.
-We want you to pass your test the first time you take it.
+Preparing for the Hawaii insurance adjuster exam is not something to take lightly.
+This is because the average pass rate of insurance exams nationwide is around 55% for first-time test-takers and even less for any following attempts.

 Recommended Course

-• The Independent Adjuster license exam consists of one hundred forty (140) questions, and you have two hours and forty-five minutes (2:45) to complete it.
+• The Adjuster License exam — This consists of one hundred forty (140) questions, and you have two hours and forty-five minutes (2:45:00) to complete it

-• The Workers’ Compensation Adjuster license exam consists of twenty-five (25) questions, and you have forty-five minutes (0:45) to complete it.
+• The Workers’ Compensation Adjuster license exam — This consists of twenty-five (25) questions, and you have forty-five minutes (0:45:00) to complete it

-Each attempt of the exam costs $75 and will be paid when you make your reservation.
+Each attempt at the exam costs $75 and will be paid when you make your reservation.

 A total score of 70% or more is required to pass this test.
 To explain the scoring of these exams, we will quote the Pearson VUE Hawaii Insurance Licensing Candidate Handbook:

-You may register to take your exams and find more information on the Pearson VUE Hawaii Insurance page or by calling Pearson VUE at (800) 274-2608.
+You can register to take your exams — as well as find out more information — on the Pearson VUE Hawaii Insurance page or by calling Pearson VUE at (800) 274-2608.

 You must use the code HI-DCCA-INS to identify that the intended recipient of your fingerprint result is the Hawaii Insurance Division.

-For the application fee, see the 2022 Hawaii Fee Schedule for Adjuster.
+For the application fee, see the 2022 Hawaii Fee Schedule for Adjusters.
 Make a check payable to the “Department of Commerce and Consumer Affairs.”

 After the review is complete, you will receive an email from the state regarding the status of your license.